Margaret Skinnider: Easter Rising

 In terms of her role as a woman taking part in military action Skinnider comments:

 The president of Sinn Féin, Gerry Adams, quoted Skinnider's words in his 2006 address to the Sinn Féin Ard Feis.

-Skinnider was severely injured during the Easter Rising, being shot 3 times, with one of the bullets missing her spine just a quarter of an inch.
+Skinnider was seriously injured during the Easter Rising, being shot three times, with one of the bullets missing her spine just a quarter of an inch.
 One of the people fighting alongside her, 17-year-old Fred Ryan, was killed.
-Lying in the street dying, she was carried by fellow rebels to the College of Surgeons, where she was kept until the order to surrender came, after which she was transferred to St Vincent’s Hospital on the other side of the Green.
+Lying in the street, she was carried by fellow rebels to the College of Surgeons.
+She remained there until the order to surrender came, after which she was transferred to St Vincent's Hospital on the other side of the Green.
 For the next two weeks Skinnider suffered terribly; the bullets she had been shot with were dumdum bullets, which expand after entering the body.
 Her wounds were treated with corrosive sublimate, but too much was used and as a result they removed all the skin on her back and her side.
 On top of this she had to fight off a fever and pneumonia.

-As all of this was happening, her parents were mistakenly informed Skinnider had been killed or paralysed.
+As all of this was happening, her parents were mistakenly informed that Skinnider had been killed or paralysed.
 William Partridge, the man who had saved her life, mistakenly thought she had died of her wounds after he left her, and had been saying prayers for her every night in prison.
 The matter was not cleared up until Nora and Ina Connolly came to visit her in the hospital.

 After a number of weeks laid up in hospital, she managed to escape her guards before obtained a travel permit from Dublin Castle which enabled her to return to Scotland.
-During this time she visited some of the rebel prisoners being held in Reading Jail in England.
+During this time, she visited some of the rebel prisoners being held in Reading Jail in England.